ReflectionHLE/ReflectionHLE/notes-restoration.md

 "Common Subexpressions" - "No Optimization" and "Optimize For" - "Speed".
 - There may be at least one other difference at the least.
 Obviously, source code files other than VERSION.H are edited as required.
-This include the addition of the new file GFXV_APO.H file for the Shareware Apogee build, with resource definitions taken off the Wolf4SDL source port.
+This include the addition of the new header file GFXV_APO.H for the Apogee builds, with resource definitions taken off the Wolf4SDL source port.

 With the exception of the SOD demo, Borland C++ 3.1 for DOS should be used for